IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```bash=

-multicast ff00::/8 dev vlanVVV proto kernel metric 256 pref medium
+multicast ff00::/8 dev vlanVVVV proto kernel metric 256 pref medium

-multicast ff00::/8 dev vlanVVV proto kernel metric 256 pref medium
+multicast ff00::/8 dev vlanVVVV proto kernel metric 256 pref medium

 ```

-IPv6 network configuration is provided by SLAAC Router Advertisment (RA).
+IPv6 network configuration is provided by SLAAC Router Advertisement (RA).

-### Step 3: Run ICMP tests to a public Internet address
+### Step 3: Run ICMP and ICMPv6 tests to a public Internet address from the out-of-band VLAN

-At this stage of configuration, the out-of-band network connection is the only one available.
-Therefore, we need to run commands prefixed with `ip vrf exec` to send traffic from the out-of-band network interface.
-Also, only sudoers can run these commands in the VRF context.
+Here is an example of commands prefixed with `ip vrf exec` to send traffic from the out-of-band network interface.
+Only sudoers can run these commands in the VRF context.

 ```bash